sdether/happenstance/README.md

 **DELETE:{subscrition.uri}**

 PubSub may also implement an API for setting up subscription endpoints that the feed owner uses to set up the subscription.
-It's API is similar to subscriber API, but adds a POST endpoint at the subscription location that accepts messages with a body of `{ entries: [{entry}, ...] }`.
+It's a REST API similar to subscriber API for creating and management a publication resource, but adds a POST endpoint at the subscription location that accepts messages with a body of `{ entries: [{entry}, ...] }`.

 The responsibility of PubSub is twofold:
 * deliver the entries posted to it to all its subscribers, and